-- Set the Manually scale replicas slider to Yes to specify that users of this template will be allowed to manually scale replica nodes configured by this template. - Set the Manually scale storage slider to Yes to specify that users of this template will be allowed to manually scale storage on clusters configured by this template. - Set the Autoscale replicas slider to Yes to specify that users of this template will be able to configure automatic node scaling for clusters configured by this template. - Set the Auto scale storage slider to Yes to specify that users of this template will be able to configure automatic storage scaling for clusters configured by this template.
+- Set the Manually scale storage slider to Yes to specify that users of this template will be allowed to manually scale storage on clusters configured by this template. - Set the Auto scale replicas slider to Yes to specify that users of this template will be able to configure automatic node scaling for clusters configured by this template. - Set the Auto scale storage slider to Yes to specify that users of this template will be able to configure automatic storage scaling for clusters configured by this template.